 RioLounge is an online gathering place for the Rio Salado College community.
 In RioLounge, students can connect with classmates, ask questions, buy and sell books, or just hangout.
 Anyone in the community is welcome to participate.
-Visit www.riosalado.edu/riolounge to join the community.
+For more details, visit: www.riosalado.edu/riolounge.